TIMESYNC-Project/TIMESYNC-QE-API/README.md

 # Getting started with Timesync API testing with Serenity and Cucumber 6

-This is a simple starter project for Serenity with Cucumber 6 and RestAssured
+This is a starter capstone project (Timesync) for Serenity with Cucumber 6 and RestAssured

 ## Test Case Documentation
 For more testcases by QE, you can read the [**Test Cases WEB and API**]: